Makoto (musician): Career

 Makoto's album Souled Out was released in Japan on 5 October 2011 and worldwide on 10 October 2011 by Makoto's physical label Human Elements and on his digital download-only label HE:Digital.

-Makoto continues to act and tour in support of his music, mostly in Japan, but also across Asia, Europe, and USA.
+Makoto continues to tour in support of his music, mostly in Japan, but also across Asia, Europe, and the US.

 His music is also featured in Polyphony's Gran Turismo series and its spinoff, Tourist Trophy.

-In 2021, he was featured on the soundtrack of Forza Horizon 5 with the songs Trial Mountain and Another Star.
+In 2021, he was featured on the soundtrack of Forza Horizon 5 with the songs "Trial Mountain" and "Another Star".